 - The last payment ends within the school year, avoiding complications for families who take off after the last class.

 Tuition payments are nonrefundable except in unusual circumstances.
-Withdrawing a student by choice rather than necessity (a move, financial problems) alters our finances without reducing our commitment to our teachers.
+Withdrawing a student by choice rather than necessity (a move, financial problems) reduces our finances without reducing our commitment to our teachers.
 It also can leave us with a place in which we could have enrolled another student who was on a waiting list.
 We trust that you understand our position.

-Except for what is listed below, we have no extra fees for books, other supplies, and class activities, including science demos, art, etc. Some events or expenses are optional – pizza for students on Fridays and field trips with significant travel expenses.
+Except for what is listed below, we have no extra fees for books, other supplies, and class activities, including science demos.
+Some events or expenses are optional – pizza for students on Fridays and field trips with significant travel expenses.
 Note also that child care in advance of the school day (7:30-8:30 AM) and after the school day (3:35-5:30 PM for early K/kindergarten students, 4:10-5:30 PM for older students) is free of charge.
 It is a valued convenience for working parents, and a great time for students to play and socialize.

 Admissions application fee